ellisonleao/magictools/README.md

 * [GameSalad](https://gamesalad.com/) - Game Creation Engine for Mac and Windows.
 * [Gideros](http://giderosmobile.com/) - A Cross-Platform framework to create Mobile Apps and games for iOS, Android using Lua programming language.
 * [HaxeFlixel](http://haxeflixel.com/) - Create cross-platform games easier and free.
-* [iio.js](https://github.com/iioinc/iio.js) - A javascript library that speeds the creation and deployment of HTML5 Canvas applications
 * [ImpactJS](http://impactjs.com/) - Impact is a JavaScript Game Engine that allows you to develop stunning HTML5 Games for desktop and mobile browsers.
 * [Jitter](https://code.google.com/p/jitterphysics/) - a fast and lightweight physics engine written in C#.
 * [Juno](https://github.com/rxi/juno) - Framework for making 2D games with chunky pixels in Lua
+* [Kivent](http://kivent.org/) - A 2D game framework for Kivy.
 * [Kivy](http://kivy.org) - Cross platform Python framework for creating apps and games for Linux, Windows, OS X, Android and iOS
-* [Kivent](http://kivent.org/) - A 2D game framework for Kivy.
 * [KiwiJS](http://www.kiwijs.org/) - a fun and friendly Open Source HTML5 Game Engine.
 Some people call it the WordPress of HTML5 game engines
 * [LibGDX](https://libgdx.badlogicgames.com/) - Powerful (totally free) library for Java, code once and run the game on desktop, Android, Web, and iOS.
 * [LimeJS](http://www.limejs.com/) - HTML5 game framework for building fast, native-experience games for all modern touchscreens and